Breadcrumbs

 rejectable

-Defines whether the process can be rejected by the recipient.
+Determines whether the process can be rejected by the recipient.
 If a process is rejected, it is no longer considered active and cannot be accessed again via the URL.

 boolean